-- (a) Equity and Equity related instruments of domestic companies / corporations - (b) Securities issued, guaranteed, or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - (c) Securities issued by any domestic government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government. - (d) Domestic non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Minor-linked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time.
+- (a) Equity and Equity related instruments of domestic companies / corporations - (b) Securities issued, guaranteed or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - (c) Securities issued by any domestic government agencies, quasi-government or statutory

-- (e) Domestic securitised debt, pass through obligations, various types of securitisation issuances such as Asset Backed Securitisation, Mortgage-Backed Securitisation and so on as may be permitted by SEBI from time to time. - (f) Domestic Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, TREPs, Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (g) Domestic derivatives - (h) Deposits with domestic banks and other bodies corporate as may be permitted by SEBI from time to time. - (i) Any other domestic debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI from time to time.
+- bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government - (d) Domestic non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Mibor-linked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time - (e) Domestic Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, TREPs ,Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (f) Domestic derivatives - (g) Deposits with domestic banks and other bodies corporate as may be permitted by SEBI from time to time - (h) Any other domestic debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI from time to time..